 Digital technology is transforming economic sectors as disparate as commerce and education, healthcare and dating, finance and shipping and navigation.
 Namely, maritime digitalization has created a global ecosystem of data and communications connecting all vessels, maritime professionals, companies, and state and international agencies.

-Modern software covers a vessel’s entire life cycle, from engineering to the owners’ business decisions.
+Modern maritime application software covers a vessel’s entire life cycle, from engineering to the owners’ business decisions.
 Various digital products and services facilitate and secure processes and operations on vessels ranging from fishing boats to supertankers at sea and ashore, boosting performance and increasing profits.

 Maritime app development presents lucrative opportunities for startups.
 The marine and marine management software market size is expected to grow from USD 1.7 billion in 2021 to 2.9 billion by 2026, increasing at a CAGR of 11.2%.

 Shipping companies and other marine businesses may also build a maritime app for their unique needs.
 Smartphone-based solutions present a particularly attractive option, being handy, low-cost, and easy to implement.

 For example, a seafarers mobile management app can streamline day-to-day procedures, facilitate communication and cooperation between the seafarers and teams aboard and ashore, and improve continuous flexibility and transparency within the company.

 This article is dedicated to marine safety, an aspect essential to any crew, type of vessel, or company in any part of the world.
 It explains what benefits maritime safety apps can yield and where, outlines their core features, and describes Onix’s experience in maritime mobile app development.